 After 6 months at HRLocker our second-latest hire gives a view on the brand, the customers, the product, marketplace and People Management issues.

-Coming from a different industry to HR (and experience of marketing only two cloud / SaaS products before) Brian brought fresh views on how we approach the market landscape and to the HRLocker solution and company culture.
+Coming from a different industry to HR (and experience of marketing only a couple of cloud / SaaS products before) Brian brought fresh views on how we approach the market landscape and to the HRLocker solution and company culture.

 Before he ‘starts to see trees and not the wood‘ he decided to give a, quite blunt, newbies view on the HR software ecosystem.